Solar panels in Bristol: are they worth it?

 The company has been around in various guises since 1992, and retains much of the muscle memory it's gained in that time.

-If you use OVO, you'll have the comfort of knowing your installer is likely to last – and you'll be able to access its best export tariff.
+If you use OVO, you'll also be able to access its best export tariff.

 How much do solar panels cost in Bristol?

-However, multiple factors may cause your specific solar panel system’s price to be different, including its size, the installation’s complexity, and the installer you choose.
+Multiple factors may cause your specific solar panel system’s price to be different though, including its size, the installation’s complexity, and the installer you choose.

 To learn everything else you need to know, check out our guide to solar panel costs.